bismuthfoundation/Roadmap/README.md

 * Stats Page on web and wallet (for wallet-servers and more)
 * Add Hypernodes supervision and alerts in Wallet and Pawer bot.
 * Add Features to the Pawer Discord Bot.
-* Push the new gen Tornado wallet out of beta (needs security audits)
 * Add features and themes to the new gen Tornado wallet
 * Dev docs to open wallet dev (themes as well as Crystals) to external devs
 * Develop partnerships around Hypernode hosting - Still ongoing